YetAnotherNerd/whatlastgenre/README.md

 ##### filters
 Use this to activate filtering of specific tag groups from genres:
-* instrument: filters instrument names, like guitar or piano
+* instrument: filters instrument related names, like piano or guitarist
 * label: filters label names
 * location: filters country, city and nationality names
 * year: filters year tags, like 1980s